kubernetes/community/contributors/guide/issue-triage.md

 Depending on your permissions, either close or comment on any issues that are identified as support requests, duplicates, or not-reproducible bugs, or that lack enough information from the reporter.

 ### Support requests
-Some people mistakenly use GitHub issues to file support requests— usually asking for help configuring some aspect of Kubernetes.
+Some people mistakenly use GitHub issues to file support requests—usually asking for help configuring some aspect of Kubernetes.
 * First, apply the `triage/support` label, which is directed to our support structures (see below)
 * Then, close or comment